 Please adhere to the following guidelines.
-If you fail to do so, we may not be able to accept your submission.
+If you fail to do so, we will not accept your submission.

 Proper file formats are as follows: